yusuff-fatorisa/alx-higher_level_programming/0x0D-SQL_introduction/README.md

   - This file contains all the necessary information regarding to this repository and its contents

 #### `0-list_databases.sql`
-  - This script contains some SQL commands that lists all dtabases of your `MySQL` server.
+  - This script contains some SQL commands that lists all databases of your `MySQL` server.

+#### `1-create_database_if_missing.sql`
+  - This script contains some `SQL` commands that creates a database.
+It also does not fail in case the specified database already exist.